On the Fukaya category of a Fano hypersurface in projective space: Introduction

 We go on to establish some useful results for working with weak bounding cochains.
-In Lemma \ref{lemma:prediskdisk}, we establish sufficient conditions under which an entire subspace $V \subset CF^*(\bm{L},\bm{L})$ is contained in the space of weak bounding cochains: $V \subset \widehat{\mathcal{M}}(\bm{L})$.
+In Lemma \ref{lemma:prediscdisc}, we establish sufficient conditions under which an entire subspace $V \subset CF^*(\bm{L},\bm{L})$ is contained in the space of weak bounding cochains: $V \subset \hcM_{weak}(\bm{L})$.
 This is an analogue of \cite[Proposition 4.3]{Fukaya2010d}, which says that if $L$ is a torus fibre in a symplectic toric manifold, then there is an embedding

-One of the main differences between the two results is that the weak bounding cochains of \cite[Proposition 4.3]{Fukaya2010d} can {\bf never} be monotone (c.f.
-Remark \ref{remark:singleL}).
-The associated disk potential always contains {\bf infinitely} many terms, because constraining a disk by a codimension-$1$ cycle on the boundary does not change its index, as with the divisor axiom in Gromov-Witten theory.
-Indeed, the associated disk potential often turns out to be polynomial in the exponentials of the generators, which are infinite power series.
+One of the main differences between the two results is that the weak bounding cochains of \cite[Proposition 4.3]{Fukaya2010d} can \emph{never} be monotone.
+The associated disc potential always contains \emph{infinitely} many terms, because constraining a disc by a codimension-$1$ cycle on the boundary does not change its index, as with the divisor axiom in Gromov--Witten theory.
+Indeed, the associated disc potential often turns out to be polynomial in the exponentials of the generators, which are infinite power series.
 Thus, in \cite{Fukaya2010d}, it is crucial that the coefficient ring be a Novikov ring, to deal with these infinite sums.
+In contrast, in the setting of our Lemma \ref{lemma:prediscdisc}, the disc potential